pikvm/pikvm/docs/flashing_os.md

 1. Download and install [balenaEtcher](https://www.balena.io/etcher).

 2. Decompress the image file using your favorite archive software.
-If you don't have one that supports `.bz2` files (on Windows for example) - [7-Zip](https://www.7-zip.org) is a great and free tool. *Do not try to flash a compressed image: either it will not work, or it will take a very long time.*
+If you don't have one that supports `.xz` files (on Windows for example) - [7-Zip](https://www.7-zip.org) is a great and free tool. **Do not try to flash a compressed image: it will not work.**

 3. Run balenaEtcher: